Sore Muscles and DOMS

-- Keep your muscles fuelled with good nutrition and good dietary habits.
+- Keep your muscles fueled with good nutrition and good dietary habits.

 - Give your body time to recover properly so that it can adapt slowly to your improved levels of performance.

-- A massage will reduce muscle soreness by stimulating the neutrophils (white blood cells that fight inflammation).
+- Massage and foam rolling will reduce muscle soreness by stimulating the neutrophils (white blood cells that fight inflammation).

 - Relaxing in the pool, a hot tub or a salt bath for 15 minutes will reduce muscle tension.

-- Include stretching and flexibility training as part of your long term exercise program.
+- Include regular flexibility training as part of your long term exercise program.

 Don’t Stop Exercising

 Sore muscles are a natural outcome of any kind of physical activity, particularly in the beginning stages of an exercise program.
 Don’t give up exercising altogether just because you have sore muscles.
 Give your body time to recover and continue with your activity.
 By doing this, you are allowing your body to adapt to higher stress in a very healthy and natural way, which will lead to stronger muscles and greater fitness.